FAQ: Questions Asked Frequently: Approximating the -width

 \subsubsection{Corollaries in Logic}

 Using the reduction in Example~\ref{ex:qcq} from $\qcq$ to $\faq$, we obtain

 \bcor $\qcq$ is tractable for the class of quantified conjunctive queries $\varphi$ where $\faqw$ is bounded. \ecor

 To determine which classes of $\qcq$ formulas are tractable, Chen and Dalmau \cite{DBLP:conf/lics/ChenD12} defined the notion of a {\em prefixed graph} and its width.
 The definition is in the beginning of Section III of their paper.
 The prefix graph's width corresponds exactly to to the quantity $\max_{\sigma} \max_{k\in K} \{ |U_k| \}$.
-Since $\rho^*_\calH(U_k) \leq |U_k|$, $\faqw(\varphi)$ is a stronger notion and our result implies the main positive result in their paper (the first part of Theorem 3.1).
-Furthermore, we can construct families of $\qcq$ instances for which $\faqw(\varphi)$ is bounded but the prefix graph's width is unbounded.
+Since $\rho^*_\calH(U_k) \leq |U_k|$, $\faqw(\varphi, \D_I)$ is a stronger notion and our result implies the main positive result in their paper (the first part of Theorem 3.1).
+Furthermore, we can construct families of $\qcq$ instances for which $\faqw(\varphi, \D_I)$ is bounded but the prefix graph's width is unbounded.
 For example, consider the following quantified conjunctive query

 Chen-Dalmau's prefix graph's width is $n+1$ in this case, but $\faqw$ is $2$.
 Consequently, our result is strictly stronger.
-The next corollary resolves an open question posed at the end of Durant and Mengel's paper \cite{DBLP:conf/icdt/DurandM13}.
+The next corollary resolves an open question posed at the end of Durand and Mengel's paper \cite{DBLP:conf/icdt/DurandM13}.

 \bcor $\sqcq$ is tractable for the class of quantified conjunctive queries $\varphi$ whose $\faqw$ is bounded. \ecor